Tania Elósegui

 Tania Elósegui Mayor (born 13 December 1981) is a professional golfer from Spain.

+Early life and amateur career

 Elósegui was born in San Sebastian, Spain.
-She started playing golf at age 9, and had a successful amateur career before turning professional.
+She started playing golf at the age of 9 and had a successful amateur career before turning professional.

 As an amateur, Elósegui would win a bronze medal at the 2002 World Amateur Championship in Malaysia.
 She would also win two gold medals in the European Team Championships and two in junior silver medal junior championships.
 She turned professional in 2005.

+Professional career

-After starting to play on the Ladies European Tour in 2005, Elósegui would not find much success until 2009.
+In 2005, she joined the Ladies European Tour.
+Elósegui would not find much success until 2009.
 She collected one victory at the ABN AMRO Ladies Open and would finish in the top 10 in every event she played in, with her worst finish being 10th.
 With her consistent 2009 play, Elósegui earned a spot on the 2009 Solheim Cup European Team.